a-givertzman/fr-service/readme.md

 # Fault Recorder Service

-- receavs data points from the CMA server
+- receives data points from the CMA server
-- storees number of configured metrics into the database
+- stores number of configured metrics into the database

 #### Storeing following information into the API Server